gabrielgraterol/Trie-Implementation/README.md

 # Hierarchical Text Classification Trie (N-ary Trie)

-This project implements an **N-ary trie (N = 15)** for **hierarchical text classification**, where each level refines a class into more specific subclasses.
+This project implements an **N-ary trie** for **hierarchical text classification**, where each level refines a class into more specific subclasses.
 The trie stores only the **class hierarchy**, and a provided **language-model classifier library** is used during classification to choose which child path to traverse at each level.

 In this trie:
 - Each node represents a class level in the hierarchy